simon9500/Computer-Modelling/README.md

 in the terminal.

 The output file will contain the particles positions over the full duration of the simulation and can be visualised using VMD (see http://www.ks.uiuc.edu/Research/vmd/).
-I only ran this program on University computers with VMD pre-installed.